Large pores can make even the healthiest skin look lackluster, but do products that claim to shrink pores really work?

 Those with larger pores may do best to exfoliate more often in order to help remove dirt and dead skin cells that can clog pores and make them appear larger.
 Don’t overdo it—aggravated pores will appear larger, not smaller.

-Work with exfoliating products like fruit acids instead of scrubs, which can irritate the skin and make pores appear even larger.
+Work with exfoliating organic skin care products like fruit acids instead of scrubs, which can irritate the skin and make pores appear even larger.
 A good fruit acid-based toner or moisturizing serum used regularly can help to keep pores clean and blemish free.

 And be sure to use a good SPF.
 While a tan will give you that healthful glow, what you don’t want to happen is sunburned skin.
 That can lead to skin damage and increase wrinkles and the appearance of pore size.